peterbrittain/asciimatics/doc/source/io.rst

 The exact class returned depends on the event.
 It will be either :py:obj:`.KeyboardEvent` or :py:obj:`.MouseEvent`.
 Handling of each is covered below.

+If you wish to wait until some input is available, you can use the :py:meth:`.wait_for_input` method to block execution and then call :py:meth:`.get_event` to retrieve the input.

 KeyboardEvent
 ^^^^^^^^^^^^^
 This event is triggered for any key-press, including auto repeat when keys are held down.